cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

   **_p<sub>opt</sub>_** = 33B*$e^{1-15*(1+erf(-100/(3119-60+pools)))}$  **_α_** = $\frac{33B}{3119-60+pools}$
   **_pools_** = 2.8B/(**_α_**+**_p<sub>opt</sub>_**)

-  We have three equations and three unknowns which resolves to **_pools_** = 282 and total pledge to 12.8M (282 pools * 45.5K in pledge)
+  We have three equations and three unknowns which resolves to **_pools_** = 282 and total pledge to 12.8M (282 pools * 45.5K in pledge).
+These numbers will increase as the number of pools increases.

 * **The Gibson proposal may disenfranchise a significant portion of ADA in circulation from getting staked at low pool number.**
-Because the Gibson proposal does not gurantee that the total saturation limit of all pools is equal to the amount of ADA in circulation, there exists a significant risk of disenfranchising some portion of ADA in circulation from getting staked.
-For example, if the number of pools abruptly dropped to 500, all pools need to pledge at maximum (500,000 ADA to get 65M saturation limit) so that the ecosystem can achieve a total saturation limit that is approximately equal to the total ADA in circulation.
+Because the Gibson proposal does not gurantee that the total saturation limit of all pools is equal to the amount of ADA in circulation, there exists a significant risk of disenfranchising some portion of ADA in circulation.
+For example, if the number of pools abruptly drops to 500, all pools need to pledge at maximum (500,000 ADA to get 65M saturation limit) so that the ecosystem can achieve a total saturation limit that is approximately equal to the total ADA in circulation.
 However, all pools pledging at maximum is a very unlikely scenario, leaving some ADA disenfranchised.
 Risk of disenfranchisement exists even at the current number of pools. <span style="background-color:yellow; color:black">In contrast, the total saturation limit under our proposal is always equal to ADA in circulation regardless of the pledge status in the ecosystem.</span>

 * **The Gibson proposal may be less effective in dealing with abrupt changes in the staking parameters.**